 Libraries are a force for literacy, school success and lifelong education.
 Throughout U.S. history, librarians have combated censorship and worked for freedoms we hold dear: the freedom of speech and expression along with the freedom of reading.

 Our members and donors recognize the importance of our library.
 Beyond being storehouses of knowledge, libraries form the hearts of communities.
 Through free resources and programs, people can realize their full potential.

 Mission & History

 The Board of Directors meets every other month to accomplish our goals.
-Directors are elected by the membership at our May annual meeting.
+Directors are elected at our May annual meeting.
 The Board is composed of the following individuals:

 Emma Clark – Vice President